 The University has recorded deficiencies resulting from the decline in fair value of endowment funds to amounts below the original gift amount as a reduction of donor restricted net assets.
+As of July 31, 2022, deficits of this nature had an original value of \$3.4 million and a current fair value of \$3.3 million with a deficiency of \$24,000.
 As of July 31, 2021, deficits of this nature did not exist in donor-restricted endowment funds.
-As of July 31, 2020, deficits of this nature exist in donor-restricted endowment funds and had an original value of \$83.6 million and a current fair value of \$78.1 million with a deficiency of \$5.5 million.
 These deficits resulted from unfavorable market fluctuations that occurred shortly after the investment of newly established endowments, and authorized appropriation that was deemed prudent.